International Federation of Library Associations and Institutions: Jay Jordan IFLA/OCLC Early Career Development Fellowship Program

-Sponsored by IFLA and OCLC, the Jay Jordan IFLA/OCLC Early Career Development Fellowship Program "provides early career development and continuing education for library and information science professionals from countries with developing economies."
+The Jay Jordan IFLA/OCLC Early Career Development Fellowship Program Sponsored by IFLA and OCLC, "provides early career development and continuing education for library and information science professionals from countries with developing economies."
 Each year, the four-week program provides up to five individuals with the opportunity to interact with important information practitioners in the field.
-Additionally, the Fellows deliver presentations that grapple with libraries' challenges and formulate development plans that benefit their personal career growth.
+Fellows deliver presentations that address libraries' challenges and formulate development plans that benefit their personal career growth.

 IFLA/OCLC Fellows by Year

 President

-The current president of IFLA is Barbara Lison.
+The current president of IFLA is Vicki McDonald.